dianfajar/danaoira.github.io/_posts/2017-06-07-d3js-selections-data-binding-scales.md

 **Info:** The following code is based off of [The Health and Wealth of Nations]().
 {: .notice_info}

-**Data binding** is useful if the svg elements aren't already created, or you want to make them dynamically:
+**Data binding** is useful if the svg elements aren't already created, or if you want to make them dynamically:

 ```
 svg.selectAll("circle")